lidiamoryc/DesignPatterns/README.md

 4. **Important notes**:
 - The app will inform in the console when the training is finished.
 - You can control possible hyperparams in the app.py file.
-List of possible models and params is available in file validation/possible_models_and_params.json.
+List of possible models and params is available in file [validation/possible_models_and_params.json](validation/possible_models_and_params.json).
-- The logs of the training are stored in logger/log.text.
+- The logs of the training are stored in [logger/log.text](logger/log.text).
 You can also find example logs in this file, on this repository.

-**For more information about the architecture, read docs.pdf file.
+**For more information about the architecture, read [docs.pdf](docs.pdf).
 Unfortunately, we provide only Polish version of the document for now.**